 “The move to industry is always far from smooth and equitable.
 It happens in fits and starts,” he says.
 “That’s OK though, everyone else is going (or has gone) through the same thing you are.
 I was lucky enough that I graduated having won D&AD Student of the Year and went on to do a number of internships in London.

 “I also tried out a number of advertising roles and small branding studios, as well as doing a lot of freelance work too.
 I had to work extremely hard, and commuted well over five hours each day.
 It was very tough, but worth it.”

-Having cut his teeth in a number different roles, Fox now works for Thought Machine in Shoreditch, as well as running his own company Fortnum + Fox.
+Having cut his teeth in a number of different roles, Fox now works for Thought Machine in Shoreditch, alongside running his own company Fortnum + Fox.

 Talking about his current employment, Fox said: “I work as a Design Director in part of the company called the Thought Machine Labs.
 We’re an experimental studio consisting of creatives and engineers and our purpose is to create entirely new experiences for money.

 “It’s a playground where we can create prototypes for some of our wildest and craziest ideas.
 Most recently we created a digital money box for kids which is now launching with Santander later this year.